Planning a Sabbatical

 Job Prep

-• Make progress and document any side projects
+- Make progress and document side projects.

 Doing Nothing